The Shutesbury 2023 Annual Town Meeting

 Total number of voters who checked in for Town Meeting: 188

 SAVE THE DATE!

-Annual Town Meeting will take place on Saturday, June 3rd in the field behind Town Hall at 1 Cooleyville rd.
+Annual Town Meeting will take place on Saturday, June 3rd in the field behind Town Hall at 1 Cooleyville rd, starting at 9am.

-The Annual Local Election will occur inside Town Hall at the same time.
+The Annual Local Election will occur inside Town Hall from 8am to 2pm.

 Local Election information

 Click here to view the sample ballot which includes all the candidates and offices up for election